 Basic Life Insurance

 Have peace of mind knowing that in the event of your death, this plan pays a benefit to one or more named beneficiaries, or to your estate.
 A minimum of $25,000 of employee basic life insurance is mandatory.
-If you do not make a choice, you will receive the default coverage which is Option 3 (three times annual salary, $80,000 minimum).
+If you don't make a choice, you'll receive the default coverage which is the Enhanced Coverage (three times annual salary, $80,000 minimum).
 Coverage begins automatically upon meeting eligibility requirements.

 There are three levels of basic life insurance you can choose from.
 The Flexible Benefits Guide (PDF, 3.1MB) is where you will find coverage and pricing information.
-If you wish to elect additional optional employee life insurance, you must choose Option 3 of employee basic life insurance.
+If you wish to elect additional optional employee life insurance, you must choose the Enhanced Coverage of employee basic life insurance.

 Additional Features of the Plan